GoogleCloudPlatform/cloud-shell-tutorials/ml/cloud-vision-intro/tutorial.md

 # Detect Labels, Faces, and Landmarks in Images with the Cloud Vision API

+This interactive tutorial will how you how to use the Google Cloud Vision API.
+It will walk you through the setup, and in no time you'll be using the API directly to detect objects, faces, and other entities in images.

 ## Overview

 The [Cloud Vision API](https://cloud.google.com/vision/) lets you understand the content of an image by encapsulating powerful machine learning models in a simple REST API.